 Turkish Criminal Law

-Akkas & Associates’ Turkish criminal defense lawyers are prepared to handle criminal cases against companies and their executives and directors.
+Akkas & Associates Turkish Law Firm lawyers are prepared to handle criminal cases against companies and their executives and directors.
 Our criminal lawyers have defended our client companies and their executives and directors in different types of criminal litigation.

-Akkas & Associates’ criminal defense lawyers vigorously defend companies and their executives and directors against charges of criminal misconduct and related civil claims.
+Akkas & Associates Turkish Law Firm vigorously defend companies and their executives and directors against charges of criminal misconduct and related civil claims.
 Utilizing a talent base composed of former high-ranking prosecutors and long-time defense practitioners, we have delivered successful results through both the adversary process as well as through skillful negotiation.
 Our matters span varied industries and have involved concerns of criminal misconduct under antitrust, banking, environmental, false claims, healthcare, and securities laws, among others.
-With the support of of counsels, our criminal defense attorneys can defend clients nationally and internationally from our Istanbul Office.
+With the support of of counsels, our English speaking lawyers in Turkey can defend clients nationally and internationally from our Istanbul Office.

 Our group quickly delivers the experience and resources necessary to perform complex and often time-pressured internal investigations that usually accompany any significant government investigation and related civil plaintiffs’ litigation.
 Providing coordinated and consistent defenses to such “parallel proceedings” has been the hallmark of our practice for decades.
 We react quickly when there is an opportunity to understand the scope of any potential problems before they are discovered by potential governmental or civil plaintiff adversaries.